A2osX/A2osX/README.md

 Enhanced IIe (65c02 cpu) with 128k, //c, IIgs
 ## Introduction...
 A2osX is a cooperative, event-driven multitasking kernel (meaning it is applications that are responsible to give back control to kernel)
-Its principal goal is to collect all "genius" pieces of 65c02 code in the same environment that were written here and there but never put all together
+Its principal goal is to collect all "genius" 65c02 pieces of code ever written here and there, concentrated in the same environment.
-(IP Stack, GUI, hardware support....)
+(including IP Stack & HTTPD/TELNETD..., GUI & graphical tools...)
+"Complete working place", no needing any more to reboot to switch between tons of diskettes!!!

 A2osX is designed to work on any "stock" 128k Apple //e with no hardware modification.
 As VBL signal is NOT available as an IRQ on //e (it is on //c & IIgs)
 it makes preemptive multitasking impossible.